-Drive 90 minutes north on I-65 and explore another continent – get a taste of Australia (at least its wildlife) in Kentucky.
+Drive 90 minutes north on I-65 and explore another continent – get a taste of Australia (at least it’s wildlife) at Kentucky Down Under.
 Plan to spend the day here – there is lots to see and do!

 Take Exit 58 off I-65 and turn at the Love’s gas station on the left.
 You can take a picnic into the park and Love’s conveniently has both a Subway and McDonald’s to pick up food on the way in.
 Alternatively, bring food from home or eat at the cafe in the park.